Hartvi/jogramop-planners/README.md

 5. Run planners using one of the `P{i}_{planner}.sh` scripts.
 There you can set parameters as you need.
 6. Run `./show_options.sh` to show all parameters options and their meanings

-The code was tested on Ubuntu 22.04 and
+The code was tested on Ubuntu 20.04

 ## Output format
  `.try`, `.vis`, `.txt`